light0x00/jsonx/README.md

 ## Usage

-Support both ESModule and CommonJS, use ESModule as example below.
+It supports both ESModule and CommonJS, using ESModule as example below.

 **Basic usage**